profryancoooper/data-driven-decisions/syllabus.md

 [Discussions](https://github.com/cooperrc/data-driven-decisions/discussions)

 ## Assessment Methods:
-1. **Written Assignments:** Prepare three 500-word technical documents
+1. **Writing Assignments:** Write 500-word technical documents
 2. **Technical Report:** Present a Monte Carlo solution to an engineering design problem in a 3000-word technical report
 4. **Peer Review and Feedback:** Evaluate peers' technical communication, specifically revisions on the main technical report project
-5. **Online Discussions:** Actively participate in online discussions and revisions
+5. **Online Activities and Discussions:** Actively participate in online activities and revisions

 ## Grading Policy:
 - Written Assignments: 30%
 - Technical Report: 30%
-- Online Discussions and Participation: 20%
+- Online Activities and Participation: 20%
 - Peer Review: 20%

-**Note on Written assignments:** Each written assignment will ask you to explain a technical result to a given audience.
+**Note on Writing assignments:** Each written assignment will ask you to explain a technical result to a given audience.
 You will get comments on the assignment and a current grade.
 You can increase your grade by addressing the comments and resubmitting the work.